Take advantage of the different kinds of academic experiences the Department offers by becoming an active member of our intellectual community.

 Interested in contributing to scientific research and earning money at the same time?
 The Psychology Department at Boston College frequently conducts research studies on a variety of topics.
 Find a list of active studies or read about our research credit system through the Research Participation Credits page, or visit a lab page to see current studies.

 Dr. Larisa Heiphetz, a post-doctoral fellow in Dr. Liane Young’s Morality Lab, is looking for motivated and enthusiastic volunteers interested in social, cognitive, and/or developmental psychology who would like to be research assistants in our lab on the Chestnut Hill Campus in McGuinn Hall.
-Research assistants volunteer for the first semester and then become eligible to receive Independent Study credit.
+Research assistants volunteer for the first semester (including summer) and then become eligible to receive Independent Study credit.
 This is a great opportunity for people looking to gain valuable research experience and to expand their knowledge in the fields of morality, religious cognition, and/or child development.
 Research assistants will work on projects investigating questions such as: How do children learn to reason about morality and religion? and, How is morality similar to and different from other kinds of beliefs that people have?
 We are looking for assistance with all aspects of the research process, including study design; data collection, coding, and entry; literature review; and much more.
-Research assistants will also have the opportunity to collect data off-site at the Boston Children’s Museum.
-A 10-15 hour per week time commitment is preferred.
+Research assistants may also have the opportunity to collect data off-site at the Boston Children’s Museum.
+For the summer, part-time positions (approximately 10 hours per week) and full-time positions (approximately 30 hours per week) are available.
 If you would like to join our lab or have questions, feel free to contact Larisa Heiphetz at email@example.com.
-Please include a CV or resume, a brief paragraph about why you would like to work in the Morality Lab, and an idea of what hours you could work during Spring 2014.
+Please include a CV or resume, a brief paragraph about why you would like to work in the Morality Lab, preferred start and end dates, and an idea of what hours you would be available to work during Summer 2014.